Got 30 friends? Bring your group.

 All requests must be received at least two weeks prior to the desired visit date.
 A request does not guarantee a tour.
 You will be contacted to confirm a date and time.
+There is a limit of one group tour per academic term for each organization.
 Your group's tour coordinator should fill out the Group Tour Request Form to begin the registration process.

 We can help.

 Should you need any assistance with planning a group tour at Fordham, please email our group tour coordinators:

 - Lincoln Center group tours, contact Ike Uche: email@example.com